KevKeyingLi/KevKeyingLi.github.io/drafts/2019-12-30 Time Management Fundamental.md

 use the approved gathering points.

-When a though come up, write a note, and toss it into inbox.
+When a thought come up, write a note, and toss it into inbox.

 if you find out you process some certain gathering point better then others. **Put unresolved ideas into your favorite gathering point**